ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 Let's have a look at it and understand what it does.

-All the information about coins transfer is in `tx['in_msg']`.
-We just need 'value' and 'message' fields from it.
+All the information about the coins transfer is in `tx['in_msg']`.
+We just need to 'value' and 'message' fields from it.

-First of all, we check if value is greater than zero and only continue if it is.
+First of all, we check if the value is greater than zero and only continue if it is.

-Then we except the transfer to have comment ( `tx['in_msg']['message']` ) to be a user ID from our bot, so we check if it is a valid number and if that UID exists in our database.
+Then we expect the transfer to have a comment ( `tx['in_msg']['message']` ), to have a user ID from our bot, so we verify if it is a valid number and if that UID exists in our database.

-After these simple checks, we have a variable `value` with deposit amount, and variable `uid` with id of user that made this deposit.
-So we can just add balance to their account and send a notification message.
+After these simple checks, we have a variable `value` with the deposit amount, and a variable `uid` with ID of the user that made this deposit.
+So we can just add funds to their account and send a notification message.

-Also note that value in in nanoTONs by default, so we need to divide it by 1 billion.
+Also note that value is in nanoTONs by default, so we need to divide it by 1 billion.
 We do that in line with notification:
 `{value / 1e9:.2f}`
-Here we divide the value by `1e9` (1 billion) and leave only 2 digits after the decimal point to show it to user in friendly format.
+Here we divide the value by `1e9` (1 billion) and leave only 2 digits after the decimal point to show it to the user in a friendly format.

 Great!
-The program is now can process new transactions and notify users about deposits.
-But we should not forget about storing last_lt that we are used before.
-We must update the last_lt because newer transaction was processed.
+The program can now process new transactions and notify users about deposits.
+But we should not forget about storing `lt` that we have used before.
+We must update the last `lt` because a newer transaction was processed.

 It's simple:
 ```python